wayne-xyz/pomodoring/dev.md

 - firestore storage strategy
     - start session, -> update the states collection,
-    - end session, -> update the states collection, add a new session record
+    - end session, -> update the states collection, add a new session record(using the states collection's taskid and projectid)
-    - signup, -> create a new user, creat a default task
+    - signup, -> create a new user, creat a default task, update the states collection( by new taskid)
+    - select task -> update the task collection, update the states collection( by new taskid)